theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

 These are two files with `.fastq.gz` extensions.
 FASTQ is a format for storing information about sequencing reads and their quality.
 We will be learning more about FASTQ files in a later lesson.

-Using tab complete can be very helpful.
+Using tab completion can be very helpful.
 However, it will only autocomplete a file or directory name if you’ve typed enough characters to provide a unique identifier for the file or directory you are trying to access.

-For example, if we now try to list the files which names start with `SR` by using tab complete:
+For example, if we now try to list the files whose names start with `SR` by using tab completion:

     $ ls SR<tab>

 The shell auto-completes your command to `SRR2589044`, because all file names in the directory begin with this prefix.
 When you hit Tab again, the shell will list the possible choices.